rasulkhan-RK/python_pro/README.md

  <h3>9.
 Check Character Type</h3>
  <p>A simple Python script that checks the type of a character entered by the user.
 It identifies whether the character is a letter, digit, or special symbol.</p>

+ <h3>10.
+Grade Calculator</h3>
+ <p>A simple tool that takes user input for scores and calculates the overall grade based on defined criteria.</p>

+ <h3>11.
+Word Scrambler</h3>
+ <p>A fun program that takes a word and returns a scrambled version, great for basic string manipulation practice.</p>

 <h4>Key Features:</h4>
 <ul>
   <li>Play against the computer</li>